Conducktor-AI/Conducktor/docs/integrations/LINEAR.md

 - Manage labels and workflows
 - Access roadmaps and cycles

-By connecting Linear to Conducktr, you gain:
+By connecting Linear to Conducktor, you gain:
 - **Centralized governance** - Policy enforcement and approval workflows
 - **Cost controls** - Budget limits and spending alerts
 - **Audit logging** - Complete trail of all Linear operations